nokotamustang/Python3DEngines/README.md

 There are several very detailed books about graphics rendering, but when it comes to creating real-time graphics with interactive applications, there is a complex balance between performance and quality.
 This means there are several ideas and solutions to some of the same problems, but the issue becomes how to combine multiple techniques to create a coherent and efficient system.

-In the case if Disney's Panda3D, it is a game engine that simplifies the process of creating 3D games with C++ or Python.
+In the case if Disney's 'Panda3D', it is a game engine that simplifies the process of creating 3D games with C++ or Python.
 When exploring a game engine the low level rendering process is abstracted away, and an assortment of tools and features are provided, which also sometimes carries code-bloat and performance overhead.
-The bigger the engine, the more features and tools are available, but the more complex and harder to learn it becomes; such in the case of Unity or Unreal Engine 4 or 5.
+The bigger the engine, the more features and tools are available, but the more complex and harder to learn it becomes; such in the case of 'Unity' or 'Unreal Engine'.

 Therefore to learn how to approach graphics from a first-principles perspective, I will be exploring Python based rendering engines.
 Why Python?
 Because it is a high-level language that is easy to learn and use, and it is also a language that I am familiar with and it's one of the most powerful and popular tools out there today.
 I also have a series that will explore C++ and Rust languages with the Vulkan API, see my other repositories.